 About the Learning Styles

 A summary of each of the VAK learning styles is provided below.
-Take the Learning Styles Test to what your strongest learning style is.

 The Visual learning style is learning by seeing.
 You learn visually whenever you gain information from sight.

 Auditory style is learning by hearing.
 Learners with strong auditory ability are able to hear and comprehend without missing much.